jpiercedev/grace-woodlands-landers/SEO-OPTIMIZATION-SUMMARY.md

 ## ✨ Summary

-This SEO optimization transforms the Grace Woodlands website into a powerhouse landing page optimized for:
+This SEO optimization transforms the Grace Church website into a powerhouse landing page optimized for:
 - **Local search** in The Woodlands, TX area
 - **Social media sharing** with rich preview cards
 - **Search engine crawling** with comprehensive structured data